Chaos in northern Italy over coronavirus lockdown orders | DW | 08.03.2020

 The government finally published and implemented its decree on Sunday.
 Italian Prime Minister Giuseppe Conte said foreign tourists in the quarantined areas would be allowed to leave.
 For now, restrictions on travel can only be waived in case of "exceptional need."

-Italy has also canceled major sport and cultural events around the country, and big tourist draws like the Vatican Museum and the Sistine Chapel remain closed.
+Italy has also canceled major cultural events around the country, and big tourist draws like the Vatican Museum and the Sistine Chapel remain closed.

 Venice's St Mark's Square, normally bustling with tourists, was empty following the emergency decree